 - Slippery scales that help in swimming.

 Ex : 9.3 – A Journey Through Different Habitats

 - When organisms live in water, this place of living is known as aquatic habitat.

-- Ponds, lakes, rivers, oceans, etc., are examples of aquatic habitat.
+- Ponds, lakes, rivers, oceans, etc., are examples of aquatic habitats.

-- Water is a medium in aquatic habitat.
+- Water is a medium in aquatic habitats.